 At MEGT, we know that formal training and sustainable employment can change lives and it’s our mission to make sure these opportunities are available to all Australians.

 We also know it can be especially difficult for victims of domestic violence who may need to find work or change jobs quickly following separation from a violent partner.

-Funded by the Queensland State Government’s Skilling Queenslanders for Work scheme, Empowering Career Options is a new Community Work Skills program aimed at improving the skills, employment opportunities and social inclusion for victims of domestic violence.
+Empowering Career Options is a program aimed at improving the skills, employment opportunities and social inclusion for victims of domestic violence.

-Empowering Career Options has been created specifically to assist victims of domestic violence based in the Brisbane area.
+Empowering Career Options has been created specifically to assist victims of domestic violence.
+It is available to participants:

 If you’re receiving support from a community-based organisation or employment services provider, your case manager is welcome to contact MEGT directly and chat to us about you taking part in the program.

 You can also contact MEGT directly to let us know you’re interested in taking part.